Axonopathy in dogs: causes, symptoms and treatment options

 2. Adjust pain management

-3. Specially adapted physiotherapy exercises at home
+3. Specially adapted physiotherapy exercises to do at home

-4. Grooming products and aids for comfort
+4. Care products and aids for greater comfort

 Nutrition for dogs with axonopathy